lanzv/SongChordsRecognizer/ReadMe.md

 Averaged result forms the chromagram.

 #### ***Chord Classification***
-This section classifies chords that correspond to the harmony played in the given chromagram.
+This section classifies chords that correspond to the harmony played in the given chromagram sample (or more chromagram samples summed together if more samples correspond to the specific beat).
 At first, all triad chords are considered ( diminished, minor, major and augmented for each chroma ).
 The most likely triad chord is the one with the highest value of the multiple of the normalized intensity of the root, third and fifth tones.
 The value is also multiplied by 2 if the triad fifth is perfect fifth to increase chances for more "normal" chords".